DevFreak-ui/PalmMed/README.md

 #                                                    palmMed
-Welcome to the palmMed backend repository!
-This repository contains the code for the backend API of palmMed, a user-friendly system with a mobile application and web interface for heart disease prediction and communication.
+Welcome to the palmMed  repository!
+This repository contains the code for the  API of palmMed, a user-friendly system with a mobile application and web interface for heart disease prediction and communication.

 **Overview**
-palmMed backend is built using Node.js and Express.js, providing RESTful API endpoints for managing users, appointments, and other functionalities related to the palmMed application.
+palmMed is built using Node.js, react, ai/data-analysis, ml, llm, flutter and  Express.js, providing RESTful API endpoints for managing users, appointments, and other functionalities related to the palmMed application.

 ## Features
 - User authentication (signup, login)